scriptotek/library-sql/_episodes/02-basic-queries.md

 This will often give a messy result in Sqlite depending on the number and size of columns.

-If you work with a table you havent made yourself (like in this case), you will not know how many columns, or the kinds of columns it has.
+If you work with a table you havent made yourself (like in this case), you will not know how many columns, the names of the columns or the kinds of columns it has.
 To list the columns of a table you can use the PRAGMA table_info() command:

 ~~~
 PRAGMA table_info(articles);